 The ACT is a curriculum-and standards-based educational and career planning tool that assesses students’ academic readiness for college.
 The ACT consists of four multiple-choice tests: English, mathematics, reading, and science.
 The ACT with writing includes the four multiple-choice tests and a writing test.
 ACT scores are accepted by all 4-year colleges and universities in the United States.
 Students at Eagle Ridge are encouraged to take the ACT no later than the first semester of their junior year and then as often as necessary until they achieve the score desired.
 Students may take the test a maximum of 12 times before graduation.
 Eagle Ridge students are expected to achieve a score of 21 before graduating.

-Eagle Ridge Christian School works collaboratively with Southeast Missouri State University to offer dual enrollment classes to our high school students.
+Eagle Ridge Christian School works collaboratively with Southeast Missouri State University and Hannibal LaGrange University to offer dual enrollment classes to our high school students.
 Classes, cost, and additional information is available upon request.

 Tutoring will be offered by our resource teacher, faculty members, and Student Council Members throughout the week to assist those students needing extra help.